Had an issue with Bunnings? Get a real response.

 - Refund & Return Delays: Complaints regarding slow refund processing or policy disputes.

-- Installation or Service Issues: Problems with third-party tradespeople arranged through Bunnings.
+- Installation or Service Issues: Problems with third party tradespeople arranged through Bunnings.

-Real complaints submitted through Ajust
+Bunnings complaints submitted through Ajust

-How other Bunnings complaints got resolved
+How other consumers Bunnings complaints got resolved

 - Request Higher Management: Ask to escalate your complaint to a Store Manager or Regional Manager.